Resettlement and humanitarian admission - Ireland

 International Organization for Migration (IOM)

-IRPP arranges flights from first country of asylum for humanitarian admissions cases.
+The IRPP arranges the flight from the first country of asylum for humanitarian admissions.

 Arrival and reception a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes